clasei/clasei/README.md

 > Blending a hands-on, functional style with minimalistic design.
 >
-> My work is user-centric, ensuring accessibility and inclusivity, aiming for clarity and conciseness.
+> My work is user-centric, emphasizing accessibility and inclusivity, aiming for clarity and conciseness.
 >
 > I make reasoned decisions that prioritize user experience, creating both aesthetically pleasing and effective outputs.